AI reconstruction of European weather from the Euro-Atlantic regimes: Introduction

-In this study, we present an \ac{AI} model designed to reconstruct anomalies in European temperature and precipitation based on knowledge of the \ac{WR} indices.
-The model can capture and introduce complex non-linearities in the relationship between the \ac{WR} indices, which describe the state of the Euro-Atlantic atmospheric circulation, and the corresponding ground temperature and precipitation anomalies in Europe.
-After presenting the datasets (\refsec{sec:datasets}) and defining the \ac{WR} and the target fields (\refsec{sec:pre-processing}), we present the \ac{AI} model in \refsec{sec:model}.
-We evaluate its accuracy in reconstructing seasonal mean temperature and total precipitation anomalies in winter and summer (\refsec{sec:reconstruction_skills}), as well as the impact of changing the number of indices used to represent the atmospheric circulation (\refsec{sec:anom_recon_wr_num}).
+In this study, we present two \ac{AI} models designed to reconstruct monthly anomalies in European temperature or precipitation, based on knowledge of the \ac{WR} indices.
+The models can capture and introduce complex non-linearities in the relationship between the \ac{WR} indices, which describe the state of the Euro-Atlantic atmospheric circulation, and the corresponding two-meter temperature and precipitation anomalies in Europe.
+After presenting the datasets (\refsec{sec:datasets}) and defining the \ac{WR} and the target fields (\refsec{sec:pre-processing}), we present the \ac{AI} model's architecture in \refsec{sec:model}.
+We evaluate its accuracy in reconstructing monthly mean temperature and total precipitation anomalies in winter and summer (\refsec{sec:reconstruction_skills}) and compare it with a standard baseline, namely the linear regression on individual \ac{WR} (\refsec{sec:baseline_comparison}).
+We then discuss the impact of changing the number of indices used to represent the atmospheric circulation (\refsec{sec:anom_recon_wr_num}).
 Given the potential future applications in a real forecasting scenario, we discuss the effects of introducing errors in the \ac{WR} indices, establishing a lower bound on the \ac{WR} prediction accuracy required to outperform the \ac{ECMWF} operational seasonal forecast system, SEAS5 (\refsec{sec:iwr_error}).
-In other words, we utilize the presented \ac{AI} model as a mapping from the \ac{WR} indices to the anomalies of interest to address the following questions: \begin{itemize} \item How does the model's reconstruction performance degrade as the number of input indices is reduced? \item To what level of accuracy must the seven \ac{WR} indices be forecasted to outperform SEAS5 in predicting seasonal mean two-meter temperature and total precipitation? \end{itemize} We also test the accuracy of the \ac{AI} model in reconstructing the targeted anomalies using the SEAS5 forecast of the winters and summers \ac{WR} indices (\refsec{sec:iwr_seas5}) as a first evaluation of the model in a concrete forecasting scenario.
+In other words, we utilize the presented \ac{AI} models as a mapping from the \ac{WR} indices to the anomalies of interest to address the following questions: \begin{itemize} \item How does the model's reconstruction performance degrade as the number of input indices is reduced? \item To what level of accuracy must the seven \ac{WR} indices be forecasted to outperform SEAS5 in predicting seasonal mean two-meter temperature and total precipitation? \end{itemize} We also test the accuracy of the \ac{AI} models in reconstructing the targeted anomalies using the SEAS5 forecast of the winters and summers \ac{WR} indices (\refsec{sec:iwr_seas5}) as a first evaluation of the models in a concrete forecasting scenario.